IRL2/nanover-docs/source/concepts/applications.rst

 application <trajectory-application>` or a similar enough application to share the simulation itself.

-A user send an interaction as a point of origin, the particles to which it applies and a set of parameters.
+A user sends an interaction as a point of origin, the particles to which it applies and a set of parameters.
 The server, then collects all the user interactions, compute the corresponding forces and propagate them with the other forces in the simulation.